 Fellows

-Leaders reimagining the future of Latin America.
-They build with purpose, lead with courage, and act with impact, transforming their communities through innovation and boldness.
+Leaders reshaping Latin America's future.
+They build with purpose, lead with courage, and create impact through innovation and boldness.
 Meet them and get inspired.

 By 2020, 5.3 million young people aged 3 to 17 were not attending school in Mexico due to limited access to quality education, increasing their risk of falling into addiction, vandalism, or child labor.